Tyroneekhator/Pizza-Sales-Analysis/README.md

 9. A timeline is used to filter data by order date. <br /> <br /> ![pizza filter](https://github.com/Tyroneekhator/Pizza-Sales-Analysis/assets/72547969/26bf1a49-ac82-491f-b302-177d8105e18d)

 ## Recommendations based on the analysis
+The best recommendation one can give like most pizzerias is to provide meal deals, discounts and offers to promote sales for all pizza sizes and categories.